 Consider the places you are looking at and their exchange rates with your currency.
 There are large areas of the world where a US dollar can go a long way.

 For us, anyway, this is a really important factor.
 Are there any places in the world that specialize in something delicious?
 We’ll go there just to try it.
 Or, maybe we want to learn some Spanish?
 Or, take a cooking class?

 I hate to admit that this is such an important factor for us, but it is.
 If we’ve heard from multiple sources that a place is really awesome or really terrible that’ll help us determine if we should go or not.
 Reading travel blogs and talking to other people and friends will help us flesh things out.
 If there is no reputation: that’s where tip #2 should come in mind…

-If you need some inspiration, this is the list of travel destinations we are planning on going to for the next big Round-The-World Trip:
+If you need some inspiration, this is the list of travel destinations we are planning on going to for the next big Round-The-World Trip in 2018:

 Once you’ve decided your destination, you gotta’ book it!
 Keep an eye out for cheap flights (hell, sometimes this is your deciding factor on where to go!) and deals you can take advantage of!